-I’m a massive pop culture geek (Sherlock, Humans, Doctor Who, Outlander, Gilmore Girls are faves), love hockey and soccer/football, comic cons, and have an unhealthy fascination with London, England.
+Pop culture favourites—I have so many!
+Sherlock, Humans, Doctor Who, Outlander, Riverdale, Gossip Girl, and Gilmore Girls live on my iPad.
+I love hockey and soccer/football, comic cons, and have an unhealthy fascination with London, England.
 Music is also a huge part of my life.
 I even named London Belongs to Me after a favourite song of mine by Saint Etienne, one of my favorite bands (they’re from London, of course!).
 Give me British milk chocolate, magazines, and tickets to a play, and I’m a happy girl.

 I’m a proud member of the Professional Writers Association of Canada, the Canadian Authors Association, and the Romance Writers of America.

 London Belongs to Me is my debut novel.
 If you want to read more about how it almost didn’t happen, check out my blog post about how the book came to be.
-My second book, London, Can You Wait?, will be published on October 26, 2017.
+My second book, London, Can You Wait?, will be published on October 26, 2017 and can be pre-ordered in paperback or ebook now.
 It can be read as a stand-alone novel; however, if you’ve read London Belongs to Me, you will have a deeper understanding of the characters and their world in London, Can You Wait?.

 Anything else you would like to know?
 Drop me an email via the contact page on this website or reach out to me on Twitter, Instagram or Facebook (links are at the bottom of this page).
 I love hearing from readers and seeing your photos of London Belongs to Me.
 I often share readers’ photos on social media and in blog posts so keep them coming!